-This section describes, along with execution examples, algorithms that are created by combining the fundamental methods discussed in the previous section.
-In developing the following algorithms, we assumed that models were intended for viewing on 3D model browsers (e.g., VRML browsers).
+This section describes, along with execution examples, algorithms that are created by combining fundamental methods discussed in the previous section.
+In developing the following algorithms, we assumed viewing of models by 3D model browsers (e.g., a VRML browser) as the intended use of models.